PDXChinese/pdxchinese.github.io/_pages/healthfair.md

 ### Brand New Household Items Giveaway (Umpqua River Room)

-Each person can pick 3 items
+Each person can choose 5 items
-People who've filled out survey on tobacco use can pick 3 additional items
+People who've pledged to quit smoking can choose 3 additional items
-People who've attended one presentation can pick 3 additional items
+People who've attended one presentation can choose 3 additional items
-During entire health fair, each person can pick up to 10 items max.
+During entire health fair, each person can choose up to 10 items max.
 While supplies last

 ### The Fair is Partially Funded with Grants from